bcionescu/Howly/README.md

 - [x] Allow for image embedding.
 - [x] Automatically add paragraphs.
 - [x] Save the output to the same directory as the original .md file.

+## Usage

+Howly is a terminal utility.
+The only requirement is having Ruby installed.
+In order to use it, clone this repo, and then run `ruby howly.rb <path>` where `<path>` is the path to your `.md` file.
+Once Howly has finished parsing your file, the `.html` output will be saved to the same directory as the `.md` file.

+If you get an error, ensure that the path to your `.md` file contains no spaces, or wrap the path in `""` (double quotes).